scraggo/subnotes/app/tests/log.md

 todo:
 - filter SHOULD display a full project with data on filter.
 Bah!
 - allow more flexible formatting of filtered tag output - set in 'view' rather than 'model'
+- filter logic: if both header and data are empty, then push the tag to the done list. else, look for the tag in the header and data.
+If it's not found, then...crap.
+Maybe re-encode even before searching. {header: line or '', data: need to search, done: need to search}.
+I am officially completely baffled.
+Why is it outputting 4 elements, it should be 3...

 [X] update UI to include filtering (make sure 'enter' works)
 ```js